WUSTL-Biol4220/home/labs/lab_02B.md

 Define and print the string that produces the following output, using the `echo` command with the `-e` option.
 The `-e` option instructs `echo` to evaluate escaped characters for the string literal.

-For this lab section, you will need to determine: **What is the one-line text string that you would construct to produce the string literal output with `echo -e` below?**
+Section 1 question: **What is the one-line text string that you would construct to produce the string literal output with `echo -e` below?**
 ```
 Special symbols are easy to escape!
 See?
 	\n